 Text.Contains( "Red roses", "red", Comparer.Ordinal )

 Need to make the function case-insensitive?
-That’s easy to accomplish with an optional third parameter, ‘comparer’, which lets us control the case sensitivity of the comparison:
+You can achieve this with an optional third parameter, comparer

 Text.Contains( "Red roses", "red", Comparer.OrdinalIgnoreCase )